zerd90/Mp4ParseLib/README.md

 # Mp4ParseLib

-This is a Simple MP4 parse library.
-I wrote it in a convenience way, so it's not for the best performance.
+This is a Simple MP4 parse library. this is just for me learning mp4 structure, so I write it in a convenience way, not for the best performance.

 Using this library, you can: